Hard to fault

 The Dryshield lining probably saved a few quid on price over a Gore equivalent — the MW5 is billed as entry-level — but we really couldn’t see a difference in our day-to-day riding.

-So when they found it was up to £50 cheaper, it usually sealed the deal.
+When testers found it was up to £50 cheaper than its rivals, it usually sealed the deal.
 We found it hard to fault this shoe — warm, perfect stiffness and cheap — a worthy winner.